Church Hospitality: A Short Guide

 So be it—better than an unruly meeting that disrupts the church staff culture.

-After you make an executive decision, you can set another meeting to resolve the meeting conflict if it was serious or long enough.
+After you make an executive decision, you can set another time to resolve the conflict if it was serious or long enough.

 When people contribute, find the value in the contribution.